Scripting 2. How to script settings windows

 In a script this would look like:

-5. File arguments
+5. Formula arguments

 The commands from the Open and Save menus, and several other commands whose names start with Read, Open, or Save, present a file selector window instead of a typical Praat settings window.
 File selector windows ask the user to supply a single argument: the file name.